 Thomas Edison was born February 11, 1847, in Milan, Ohio.
 He was nicknamed “Al” at an early age.
 At age 11, Edison moved to Michigan where he spent the remainder of his childhood.

-Thomas Edison struggled at school, but learned to love reading and conducting experiments from his mother who taught him at home.
-At age 15, Edison became a “tramp telegrapher”, sending and receiving messages via morse code, an electronically-conveyed alphabet using different clicks for each letter.
+Thomas Edison struggled in school but learned to love reading and conducting experiments from his mother who taught him at home.
+At age 15, Edison became a “tramp telegrapher,” sending and receiving messages via Morse code, an electronically conveyed alphabet using different clicks for each letter.
 Eventually, he worked for the Union Army as a telegrapher.
 Edison often entertained himself by taking things apart to see how they worked.
 Soon, he decided to become an inventor.

 In 1870, Edison moved to New York City and improved the stock ticker.
 He soon formed his own company that manufactured the new stock tickers.
 He also began working on the telegraph and invented a version that could send four messages at once.
 Meanwhile, Edison married Mary Stillwell, had three children, and moved his family to Menlo Park, New Jersey, where he started his famous laboratory.

 In 1877, Edison, with help from “muckers,” individuals from around the world looking to make fortunes in America, invented the phonograph.
 The phonograph was a machine that recorded and played back sounds.
 He perfected the phonograph by recording “Mary Had a Little Lamb” on a piece of tin foil!
 In 1878, Edison invented the light bulb as well as the power grid system, which could generate electricity and deliver it to homes through a network of wires.
 He subsequently started the Edison Electric Light Company in October of 1878.